-Manufacturers should be prepared to handle pictures of resolution 800 x 800 pixels, in conformance with the guideline for picture files in S-101.
+Manufacturers should be prepared to handle pictures of resolution of at least 800 x 800 pixels, in conformance with the guideline for picture files in S-101.

-The availability of additional information in graphical format should be indicated by the same symbolisation as other supplementary information.
+The availability of additional information in graphical format is indicated by the same symbolisation as other supplementary information.

 Miscellaneous Display Elements